udaysy007/qogent/docs/project-progress.md

 - Added 2-4 programs per university with detailed information
 - Removed promotional content from university pages to focus on informational content
 - Updated interface designs to be more modern and user-friendly
+- Implemented comprehensive image system with optimized components and Supabase storage
+- Created initial structure for tools and about pages
+- Removed services section as not required for current business model
+- Removed jobs section from main navigation (will be replaced with careers in footer)

 ## Remaining Tasks
-- Implement interactive tools for university and career guidance
+- Implement interactive tools for university and career guidance (current focus)
-- Complete job details pages
 - Add more destination country pages with specific content
 - Develop the blog section with articles
 - Implement the About page with team information
-- Add more universities and jobs data for additional countries
+- Add more universities data for additional countries
+- Implement advanced search functionality
+- Add user account system (Phase 2)
+- Add careers section in footer for Qogent job openings

 ## Next Steps Priority
-1. Implement interactive tools
+1. Implement interactive tools including "Which Country is Right for You?" tool
-2. Complete job details pages
-3. Add destination country pages
+2. Add destination country pages
-4. Develop blog section
+3. Develop blog section
-5. Implement About page
+4. Implement About page
+5. Add careers section in footer

 ## Recent Updates
 - Completed university listings with detailed pages and filtering capabilities